Roles of Gender in Southern Literature

 But apart from the geographical background of this type of literature that gives it its nomenclature, Southern literature has historically been centered around slavery, the Civil War, land, racial issues, education and gender.
 This type of literature has a great influence on many readers, shaping their paradigm on key subjects.

 On gender, for instance, men and women have been represented differently in much Southern literature.
 The advantages and disadvantages of the role of gender in this literature are interwoven.
 While it has brought female writers and their lifestyle into the limelight, some male-favored storylines have become a subject of concern to feminists.
 Female characters in many of these works of literature are less empowered and treated unfairly in contrast to their male counterparts.

 Men, irrespective of their race, have enjoyed a substantial amount of freedom and dominance in society, while women with a high level of education and literacy are still portrayed as subjects.
 This imbalance was what Southern culture represented in its literature.
-A lot of essays have been written on the concept of gender roles, and there is even a study bay review on the idea of gender roles with several arguments in support for and against it.

 Women have been forced to play a lesser or no role at all in politics.
 They have been relegated to being a submissive, shy, loyal and obedient wife whose primary assignment is to love and honor her husband, as well as manage her children and household.
 In fact, some opined that a child is likely to be unsuccessful if his or her mother works.
 It was believed that it is not within their jurisdiction to earn money or hold governmental positions.